-Athletic Therapists treat all sorts of injuries and conditions.
+Treating all sorts of injuries, conditions and dysfunctions.
 Some of those conditions include:

 Repetitive Strain Injuries